tuxd3v/ats/docs/README.md

      System will shutdown in 10 Seconds..
    ```
 	Nota:
-	RockChip has done its tests on a Board, at 80°C,they rate it as the maximum.
+	RockChip has done its tests on a Board, at 80°C,they rate the CPU at 125°C absolute maximum(  were junction temperature will start to cause damage permanetly )..
+	For Permanent use they rate it at 85 °C max( also it should make a emergency shutdown at around 85°C ).

-	But that temps are not good to maintain Continuously,
+	But this temps are not good to maintain Continuously( they also make some provisions to that in the datasheet.. ),
-	So I decided to take some precaution measures here, shutting down at 70°C.
+	So I decided to take some precaution measures here, shutting down at 70°C, for the sake of reliability.
+	Honestly speaking, you should not get past 60, in continuous environment..